 With so many inventions under his belt, it shouldn't come as a surprise that Benjamin Franklin also developed a line of cast-iron stoves in 1744.
-Unlike so many inventions since that time, these stoves have remained remarkably similar in design, featuring an internal chamber for wood – and perhaps a separate chamber for food – a flat surface for heating and cooking and a long ventilating pipe.
+Unlike so many inventions since that time, these stoves have remained remarkably similar in design, featuring an internal chamber for wood, and sometimes a separate chamber for food, a flat surface for heating and cooking, and a long ventilating pipe.

 Clean drips and spills from the stovetop with a sponge and a 50-50 solution of vinegar and water.
 For tougher stains or to remove food buildup, mix 1/2 cup baking soda with 2 tablespoons of mild dish soap in a small bowl.
 Add white vinegar to the mixture until it becomes creamy.

 Scoop up the ashes with an ash shovel and small broom.
 Work very slowly since the ash is very light and fine and will diffuse quickly.
 Load the ashes in an ash can with a metal top.
 Let the ashes sit in the can for at least two days before disposing of them to ensure they are completely cooled off.
-Vacuum the chamber of remaining ash residue, if you wish.
+Vacuum the chamber of remaining ash residue to get it extra clean.

 Even though cast iron is a durable material, it can rust.
 Clean rust inside the wood stove and on the exterior with a little elbow grease.
 A stiff wire bristle brush or medium-grade steel wool works to remove the rusty areas.